 Running a business can be draining, both emotionally and financially.
 And when you’ve got nothing else to give financially, you might start looking into business funding and financing options to help support your company's growth.

 To ensure your business has options for when it comes to locating the best small business loans or funding, you need to have a solid business credit score.

-To put it simply, the better your company’s credit score, the more money you’ll be able to loan, and the more favourable payment terms suppliers might be willing to offer you.
+To put it simply, the better your company's credit score, the more money you'll be able to borrow with access to better interest rates.
+Not only that, but you may receive more favourable payment terms from your suppliers.

 Just picture this, you’re a supplier, and a new customer approaches you.
 You run a credit check, and their score comes back as ‘high risk’ - they could have bad credit for several reasons - alarm bells might start ringing in your head.
 Would you be willing to take a risk by supplying this business?
 Will they pay you on time?
 Will you ever receive payment?

 Bad credit can easily affect supplier and shareholder relationships.
 So the more you try to improve your business credit score, the more positive the outcome will be for you and your business later down the line.

 What is a business credit score?

 A business credit score is the measure of a business’s creditworthiness, which is made up of several factors, including payment history and debt, to understand the financial position of a company and its level of financial risk.
 The score generally ranges from 0 to 100, with 0 representing a high risk and 100 representing a low risk.